jyesselm/dreem/README.md

     -fq1, --fastq1 PATH           fastq sequencing file of mate 1  [required] -fq2, --fastq2 PATH           fastq sequencing file of mate 2
   common options:
-    --dot_bracket PATH            A csv formatted file that contains dot bracket info for each sequence
+    --additional_info PATH        A csv formatted file that contains additional info for each sequence.
+Must contain a ref_fasta, a fastq1 and a fastq2 column.
     -pf, --param-file PATH        A yml formatted file to specify parameters -ow, --overwrite              overwrites previous results, if not set will keep previous calculation checkpoints